+The DA Campus Plan prioritized the Upper School projects first.
 Our parents, students and faculty expect the highest caliber programming.
 The Upper School science, physics and primary classroom buildings represented the most immediate need — their rapidly aging, outdated state restricted even modest growth in the Upper School.
 Instructional space limitations and the buildings' inflexible layout restricted programming.
 The buildings could not accommodate an increase in population for capacity and safety reasons.

 The Upper School need was more urgent and construction could be completed in a much shorter time frame than the comprehensive renovation required at the Middle School.